funhyper/Procedural-Nature-2D-Terrain-Trees-with-Java-OOP/README.md

 This project is a Java-based procedural 2D world generator created for an Object-Oriented Programming (OOP) course.
 It builds dynamic, natural-looking landscapes using layered noise functions, places trees and vegetation procedurally, and features an animated day/night cycle.
 The code demonstrates modular, object-oriented design and procedural content generation.

-## Features

-- **Procedural Terrain Generation:**
-  Generates unique terrain each run using layered noise algorithms for realistic landscapes.
-- **Dynamic Vegetation:**
-  Trees are placed based on terrain height, and leaves are animated to sway and fall over time.
-- **Day/Night Cycle:**
-  Simulates time passing with a moving sun and changing light.
-- **OOP Principles:**
-  The project emphasizes encapsulation, modularity, and clean separation of concerns.

-## Getting Started

 ### Prerequisites

 - Java (JDK 8 or newer)